Mini-Estrella: Mini-Estrellas outside Mexico

 The Mini-Estrellas have not been restricted to working outside Mexico, although Mexico is the only country to regularly promote the Mini-Estrellas as a specific division.
 Often the Mini-Estrellas are brought in for a "special attraction" match such the World Wrestling Council's 19th and 22nd anniversary shows that featured Mascarita Sagrada and other Minis.
 World Championship Wrestling (WCW) also invited the Mini-Estrellas to appear on one of their shows, a pre-PPV match at the 1996 Starrcade where Mascarita Sagrada and Octagóncito defeated Jerrito Estrada and Piratita Morgan.
-Northern California based Pro Wrestling Revolution is the only US based promotion to have created a specific Mini-Estrella championship, created in 2009.
+Northern California based Pro Wrestling Revolution (PWR) is the only US based promotion to have created a specific Mini-Estrella championship, created in 2009.

-In 1997 the World Wrestling Federation (WWF) and AAA began a talent sharing program, which allowed several Mini-Estrellas wrestlers to compete on WWF television.
+In 1997 the World Wrestling Federation (WWF, later WWE) and AAA began a talent sharing program, which allowed several Mini-Estrellas wrestlers to compete on WWF television.
 These wrestlers included Mascarita Sagrada, La Parkita and several AAA Mini-Estrellas that were given new gimmicks for their WWF appearances including Max Mini (formerly Máscarita Sagrada Jr.), El Torito (Espectrito), Mini Goldust (Mini Karis La Momia) and Mini Vader (Piratita Morgan).
-Mascarita Sagrada originally wrestled under his normal name but was soon repackaged as "Mini Nova", a mini version of Super Nova, a Luchador that worked for the WWF at the time.
+Mascarita Sagrada originally wrestled under his normal name but was soon repackaged as "Mini Nova", a mini version of Super Nova, a luchador that worked for the WWF at the time.
 Mini Nova made his in-ring debut in a match at Bad Blood in 1997 where he teamed with Max Mini against Tarantula and Mosaic.
 The Minis appeared on WWF Shotgun Saturday Night and WWF Monday Night Raw as well as in matches at the Royal Rumble in 1997 and the Royal Rumble in 1998.
 In 1999 the WWF/AAA talent sharing agreement ended and all Mini-Estrellas stopped working in the United States.
-In October 2005 the WWE created a "Juniors division" exclusive to their Smackdown brand. the division featured a number of minis from Mexico that mainly appeared in backstage skits of a comedic nature.
-Minis included Mascarita Sagrada, Tsuki, Octagoncito and Pequeño Violencia, the division also included Super Porky, who had never worked in the Mini-Estrella division in Mexico.
+In October 2005 WWE created a "Juniors division" exclusive to their SmackDown! brand.
+The division featured a number of Minis from Mexico that mainly appeared in backstage skits of a comedic nature but would also occasionally wrestle.
+The Juniors division included Mascarita Sagrada, Tsuki, Octagoncito and Pequeño Violencia; the division also included Super Porky, who had never worked in the Mini-Estrella division in Mexico.
 Super Porky only appeared in backstage skits but did not wrestle.
-By March 2006 the WWE gave up on the Juniors division and released all the mini wrestlers.
+By March 2006 WWE gave up on the Juniors division and released all the Minis.

-The US based Lucha Libre USA began promoting in 2010 and featured several Mini-Estrellas, unlike in Mexican promotions, Mini-Estrellas such as Mascarita Dorada and Pequeño Halloween compete against regular sized competitors instead of in a separate division.
+The US-based Lucha Libre USA began promoting in 2010 and featured several Mini-Estrellas, unlike in Mexican promotions, Mini-Estrellas such as Mascarita Dorada and Pequeño Halloween compete against regular sized competitors instead of in a separate division.